Barry Andrews (politician)

 Barry Andrews (born 16 May 1967) is an Irish politician who serves as a Member of the European Parliament (MEP) for the Dublin constituency.
 He is a member of Fianna Fáil, part of Renew Europe.
-He previously served as Minister of State for Children from 2008 to 2011.
-He was a Teachta Dála (TD) for the Dún Laoghaire constituency from 2002 to 2011.
+He served as Minister of State for Children from 2008 to 2011.
+He was a Teachta Dála (TD) for Dún Laoghaire from 2002 to 2011.

 The Andrews family have a long connection with Fianna Fáil.
 Before entering political life, Andrews was a secondary school teacher.
 He was the Director-General of the Dublin-based Institute of International and European Affairs (IIEA), a partly Irish State-funded EU think tank, since 2017.
 He was CEO of GOAL from 2012 to 2016, during which the agency grew from a turnover of €60 million to more than €150M.
 He announced his resignation to allow for ‘a fresh start in terms of leadership’ in October 2016 in the wake of a fraud in relation to alleged bribery and bid-rigging on humanitarian aid contracts for Syria, that was discovered in March 2016.

 Early career and personal life

-He was born in Dublin into a political family.
-His grandfather, Todd Andrews, fought in the War of Independence and became a founder-member of Fianna Fáil, and his grandmother, Mary Coyle, was a member of Cumann na mBan.
-Andrews's father, David Andrews served as a TD from 1965 to 2002 and is a former Foreign Minister, while his uncle, Niall Andrews, was a former Fianna Fáil TD and MEP and his cousin, Chris Andrews (son of Niall Andrews), has been a Sinn Féin TD since 2020 (having previously served as a Fianna Fáil TD from 2007 to 2011).
+He was born in Dublin in 1967, into a political family.
+His grandfather, Todd Andrews, fought in the Irish War of Independence and became a founder-member of Fianna Fáil, and his grandmother, Mary Coyle, was a member of Cumann na mBan.
+Andrews's father, David Andrews served as a TD from 1965 to 2002 and was Foreign minister, while his uncle, Niall Andrews, was a Fianna Fáil TD and MEP and his cousin, Chris Andrews (son of Niall Andrews), has been a Sinn Féin TD since 2020 (having previously served as a Fianna Fáil TD from 2007 to 2011).
 In April 2018, Andrews was described as "part of Fianna Fáil royalty".

 Andrews was educated at Blackrock College before attending university at University College Dublin (UCD).
 He worked as a secondary school teacher in Dublin from 1991 until 1997, working in Ballyfermot Senior College, Sutton Park School and Bruce College.
 While a secondary school teacher, he studied law at King's Inns and qualified as a barrister in 1997.
 He was called to the Bar in 1997 and practiced as a barrister until 2003.

 He is married and has two sons and a daughter.
 His brother, David McSavage is a comedian, and he is a first cousin of former RTÉ television and radio presenter Ryan Tubridy.

 Political career

-Andrews was first elected to public office in the June 1999 local elections as a Dún Laoghaire–Rathdown County Councillor.
+Andrews was first elected to public office at the 1999 Dún Laoghaire–Rathdown County Council election.
 He was elected to Dáil Éireann at the 2002 general election.

 In June 2006, Andrews led a group of Fianna Fáil backbenchers in an unsuccessful attempt to establish a backbench committee to influence government policy.
 At the 2007 general election, Andrews retained his seat in Dún Laoghaire with 8,587 votes.